dfinity/motoko/doc/md/reference/style.md

 ### Parentheses

--   Motoko supports "parenless" style, meaning that parentheses are optional in most places, such as function parameter lists, or statement operands, when they enclose an expression that either is bracketed already (for example, a tuple, object, or array) or is a simple constant or identifier.
+-   Motoko supports "parenless" style, meaning that parentheses are optional in most places, such as function parameter lists, or statement operands, when they enclose an expression that either is bracketed already.
+For example, a tuple, object, or array, or a simple constant or identifier.

     ``` motoko no-repl
     type Op = Nat -> Nat;